 How?
 Well, what’s urgent for your boss might not be that urgent for you.
 (Is anything ever that urgent? 🙄 ) Likewise, what’s urgent for you might not be that urgent for someone else.

 The problem with urgency

 Urgency works in a perfect world.
-In the perfect world everything goes according the plan and everybody meets their deadlines.
+In the perfect world, everything goes according to the plan and everybody meets their deadlines.

 But here’s where urgency breaks down…